-Unfulfilled home health referrals lead to higher mortality among Medicare Advantage (MA) members, according to a report published in the American Journal of Managed Care (AJMC).
+Unfulfilled home health referrals lead to higher mortality among Medicare Advantage (MA) members, according to a report published in the American Journal of Managed Care.

-Following acute hospitalization, MA members with orders to receive home health may not ultimately receive these services for member- or healthcare system–related reasons.
-Common reasons for unfulfilled home health referrals include member refusal of service and an inability to contact or locate the member.
+MA members referred to home health after inpatient hospitalization may or may not receive these services for a variety of member- and healthcare system–related reasons.
+Common reasons for unfulfilled home health referrals include member refusal of service and an inability to contact or locate members.

 Poor Access Leads to Poor Outcomes